chrisnoonan98675/site/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.markdown

 ## Step 6 Perform the initial provisioning

 Now that you have a provisioning package and an environment, you can perform the initial provisioning.
-To do so, use the `initial_provisioning` method.
+To do so, use the `initialProvisioning` method.
 It requires a provisioning package ID and a provisioning environment ID.

 {% highlight python %}
 provisioner = Provisioner()